cktakahasi/zephyr/boards/arm/efm32hg_slstk3400a/doc/efm32hg_slstk3400a.rst

 - Integrated SEGGER J-Link USB debugger/emulator with debug out functionality

-For more information about the EFM32HG SoC and EFM32HG-SLSTK3400A Happy Gecko Starter Kit:
+See these documents for more information

 - `EFM32HG Website`_
 - `EFM32HG Datasheet`_